 - Reflecting, an attractive journal app is built with Flutter

-- Hamilton Musical, official app of Broadway Musical is created using Flutter
+- Hamilton Musical, the official app of Broadway Musical is created using Flutter

-- Google Greentea, internal customer management app uses Flutter in its development environment
+- Google Greentea, an internal customer management app uses Flutter in its development environment

 - JD Finance, a leading FinTech company makes use of Flutter